antoshk/EE_web_site/README.md

 ````

-For build with data base initialization use:
+For build with database initialization use:
 ````

 mvn clean install -Pinit_database